 Getting to Miyajima

-Miyajima is an easy day trip from Hiroshima.
+Miyajima is an easy day trip from Hiroshima, which is about 1 hour 40 minutes from Kyoto.
 It’s so easy to get there and so worth it, it should be criminal if you didn’t go while you were in Hiroshima.

 From Hiroshima station, take the JR Sanyo Line to Miyajimaguchi Station.
 It takes about 25 minutes and costs ¥410.
 From Miyajimaguchi Station, walk a short distance to the ferry terminal.
 You can take either the JR ferry or the Matsudai ferry, both of which take 10 minutes and cost ¥180.
-Both the JR train and JR ferry are valid if you have the Japan Rail Pass.
+Both the JR train and JR ferry are valid if you have the Japan Rail Pass – all covered by the JR Pass.

 Is low tide the best time to visit Miyajima?